Doing a Google search is pretty easy but actually understanding the search results may be a little confusing.

 As a consumer, it's important to understand what the results mean so you can make the best choice when looking for a business.

-As a business, it's crucial that you understand where you appear in the search results.
+Believe it or not, 75 percent of people don't scroll past the first page on Google.
+So, as a business owner, it's crucial that you understand where you appear in the search results.
 Each section of the Google search results is valuable, but you need to consider your business's goals.

 Did you know that local search is the best way to get your business in front of a consumer?
 If your online presence is optimized, this makes it much easier for consumers to find your business.